obskyr/pycs/readme.md

 It does not require any specific input past setup, and is as such very easily scheduled.

 ##Usage
-After installing [Python](http://python.org/) and downloading PYCS, the first thing to do is run `startops.py`, which is located in the `/resources` directory.
+After installing [Python](http://python.org/) and downloading PYCS, the first thing to do is run `pycs.py`, the main program, once.
 Once this is done, a folder named `settings` will be placed in your PYCS directory.
 Following the instructions in `settings_help.txt`, modify `settings.cfg` and `aliases.cfg` as you see fit.

-Currently, the automatic path detection only works on Windows systems.
-PYCS is fully able to run on any system, however, by using `Path override` in `settings.cfg` to specify the exact folders where your logs are located - just make sure to enter correct filenames in the `Logs` option.
+In order to be able to run at all, PYCS needs to have files to work with.
+Under `Log paths` in `settings.cfg`, supply a comma-separated list of directories to look for logs in.
+PYCS will look for logs with the file names supplied in the `Log files` parameter.

 Once you've successfully run PYCS, there will be a file named `index.html` in the `output` directory.
 Put this file, together with the `/output/resources` directory, in whatever directory you'd like on any web server you have access to.
 The statistics page is now reachable, and can easily be linked from anywhere!